ffeng23/dockerRtemp/vs_code/README.how2run.txt

-update 11/6/2025: No!!1 (need to confirm) we don't need to change at the Dockerfile. but instead, vs code server docker has the way to change to match with host file permission. by setting at the run time (through command line or docker compose file) to specify the user id and group id (but not user name!!!???) see the readme for code server
+update 11/6/2025: No!!1 (need to confirm) we don't need to change at the Dockerfile. but instead, vs code server docker has the way to change to match with host file permission. by setting at the run time (through command line, e.g., docker run -id - or docker compose file) to specify the user id and group id (but not user name!!!???) see the readme for code server